 I normally like to keep sets per exercise around 4-6 and reps between 4-8 and use antagonistic supersets when possible.

 Now for the really interesting part, the diet!
-The diet is divided up into 2 separate phases, the low calorie low/carbohydrate portion and the high calorie/high carb portion.
+The diet is divided up into two separate phases: the low calorie low/carbohydrate portion and the high calorie/high carb portion.
 Here are the guidelines:

-- Caloric intake - The same amount as you would take in during a normal low calorie day but these calories are to be consumed in a time span of 6-8 hours. ( 10-12 x bw or 1600-1900 calories for a 160-pound individual)
+- Caloric intake: The same amount as you would take in during a normal low-calorie day, but these calories are to be consumed in a time span of 6-8 hours. ( 10-12 x body weight or 1600-1900 calories for a 160-pound individual)

 - Macronutrient ratio - 20% protein 5% fat and 75% carbohydrate